20 No-Code Businesses You Can Launch in 2 Weeks

 16. Podcasts

 Willingness to commit time and energy will guarantee you a robust business model in podcasting.
-Use Descript to record, edit, and transcribe and use Captivate, Transistor, or Buzzsprout to host your podcast.
+Use Descript to record, edit, and transcribe, and use Captivate, Transistor, or Buzzsprout to host your podcast.

 17. Productized Services